Graphicito/Custom-Google-Form-Design/README.md

 ### Install the package
 `npm i custom-gform`

-After installing the package, run `npm install` to install all dependencies.
+Run `npm install` to install all dependencies only if you are cloning the project.

 ___
 ### API